scottx611x/CSCI-S-40/Lecture/Lectures.md

       - Via fields: just breadcrumbs to show how packets flow from one place to the other
     - DNS & SIP how do they fit together?
       - Think about EMAIL again!
-      - An MX record is to Email as aN SRV or NAPTR
+      - An MX record is to Email as aN SRV or NAPTR (Name authority pointer) is to SIP!
+    -

   - RTCWEB/WEBRTC